Candela: History

 Prior to 1948, various standards for luminous intensity were in use in a number of countries.
 These were typically based on the brightness of the flame from a "standard candle" of defined composition, or the brightness of an incandescent filament of specific design.
 One of the best-known of these was the English standard of candlepower.
 One candlepower was the light produced by a pure spermaceti candle weighing one sixth of a pound and burning at a rate of 120 grains per hour.
 Germany, Austria and Scandinavia used the Hefnerkerze, a unit based on the output of a Hefner lamp.

-It became clear that a better-defined unit was needed.
-Jules Violle had proposed a standard based on the light emitted by 1 cm2 of platinum at its melting point (or freezing point), calling this the Violle.
-The light intensity was due to the Planck radiator (a black body) effect, and was thus independent of the construction of the device.
-This made it easy for anyone to measure the standard, as high-purity platinum was widely available and easily prepared.
+A better standard for luminous intensity was needed.
+In 1884, Jules Violle had proposed a standard based on the light emitted by 1 cm2 of platinum at its melting point (or freezing point).
+The resulting unit of intensity, called the "violle", was roughly equal to 60 English candlepower.
+Platinum was convenient for this purpose because it had a high enough melting point, was not prone to oxidation, and could be obtained in pure form.
+Violle showed that the intensity emitted by pure platinum was strictly dependent on its temperature, and so platinum at its melting point should have a consistent luminous intensity.

+In practice, realising a standard based on Violle's proposal turned out to be more difficult than expected.
+Impurities on the surface of the platinum could directly affect its emissivity, and in addition impurities could affect the luminous intensity by altering the melting point.
+Over the following half century various scientists tried to make a practical intensity standard based on incandescent platinum.
+The successful approach was to suspend a hollow shell of thorium dioxide with a small hole in it in a bath of molten platinum.
+The shell (cavity) serves as a black body, producing black-body radiation that depends on the temperature and is not sensitive to details of how the device is constructed.

-The Commission Internationale de l'Éclairage (International Commission on Illumination) and the CIPM proposed a "new candle" based on this basic concept.
-However, the value of the new unit was chosen to make it similar to the earlier unit candlepower by dividing the Violle by 60.
+In 1937, the Commission Internationale de l'Éclairage (International Commission on Illumination) and the CIPM proposed a "new candle" based on this concept, with value chosen to make it similar to the earlier unit candlepower.
 The decision was promulgated by the CIPM in 1946: